 Okay, I think I want a good but inexpensive wooden recorder.
 Is there anything in the around $100 range that would be a good choice?

 You can get any one of several very good wooden soprano recorders for about $90-$150 that will provide excellent quality and performance as well as maximum bang for your buck.
 The best choices in that price range in order of preference are the Huber Model II, the Küng Model I, and the Mollenhauer Canta sopranos.
-Our recommendations for inexpensive altos and tenors are exactly the same as those for inexpensive sopranos, but you have to spend roughly $275 to $450 for an alto recorder and $450 to $700 for a tenor recorder of equivalent quality.
+Our recommendations for inexpensive altos and tenors are exactly the same as those for inexpensive sopranos, but you have to spend roughly $250 to $400 for an alto recorder and $400 to $700 for a tenor recorder of equivalent quality.
 See the section on inexpensive modern recorders in our ASW Guide to Recorders.
-The Mollenhauer Student wooden soprano is the least expensive instrument that offers good quality and performance at a bargain price, but there is unfortunately no matching alto or tenor recorder.Fine, let's cut to the bottom line.
+The Mollenhauer Student wooden soprano is the least expensive instrument that offers good quality and performance at a bargain price, but it is a stand-alone instrument; there is unfortunately no matching alto or tenor recorder.Fine, let's cut to the bottom line.
 Tell me what I need to get started.

 There are two other more specialized Mollenhauer models that might be suitable for beginners with very specific and focused musical interests: the Waldorf Edition recorders are wide bore, neo-renaissance style instruments suitable particularly for recorder ensemble playing, and the Denner series instruments are neo-baroque designs that are particularly well suited for playing baroque solo and ensemble repertoire.
 All of these recommended instruments are summarized in the following chart: